This article was last updated by on

 1. Clear Plastic Pots

-Clear plastic pots are transparent, easy to poke holes into, and manufactured in many shapes and sizes.
+Clear plastic pots are transparent, easy to poke holes into and come in many shapes and sizes.

-Alternatively, plastic net pots and mesh pots made of woven plastic can hold the potting mix loosely, allowing the roots for better aeration.
+Alternatively, plastic net pots can hold the potting mix loosely, allowing the roots for better aeration.

-However, plastic can raise environmental concerns and lead to soggy conditions, in the long run, causing the Orchid flowers to fall.
+However, plastic can lead to soggy conditions, in the long run, causing the Orchid flowers to fall.

 2. Glass Pots

-Glass pots can be beautiful and transparent, giving your Orchid roots the sunlight they need while reflecting mesmerizing hues of their own.
+Glass pots are transparent, giving your Orchid roots the sunlight they need.

 However, the pots are fragile, and drilling drainage holes can be difficult if they don’t come with built-in ones with ventilation problems.

-So if your glass container already has ventilation and drainage features, these can be a classy alternative to plastic pots.
+So if your glass container already has ventilation and drainage features, these can be an alternative to plastic pots.

 Terracotta pots are inexpensive, with various designs available in the market suitable for your Phalaenopsis Orchid.

-The pots are highly porous, providing ventilation and drainage facility and allowing quicker water evaporation.
+The pots are highly porous, providing drainage and allowing quicker water evaporation.

-Moreover, the clay pots are heavy, providing a sturdy base for the Orchids to stabilize the temperature and keep the roots cool during summer.
+Moreover, the clay or terracotta pots are heavy, providing a sturdy base for the Orchids.
+They stabilize the temperature and keep the roots cool during summer.

-However, the only drawback of terracotta pots is their opacity blocking the reach of sunlight to the roots.
+However, the only drawback of terracotta or clay pots is their opacity blocking the reach of sunlight to the roots.

-Also, the roots can stick to the pot’s wall, causing problems when repotting.
+Also, the roots can stick to the pot’s wall, causing problems during repotting.

 4. Wooden Slatted Pots

-Wooden baskets can be an option for Orchids, for they look rustic and minimal, allowing for easy airflow and drainage.
+Wooden baskets can be an option for Orchids, for they look rustic and minimal, allowing for easy light entry, airflow, and drainage.

 However, the major problem is keeping the potting mix in the container as the gaps cannot hold onto the mix longer.